 Education initiatives and strategies to save Black babies cannot succeed without the participation of educators, pastors, youth leaders, and others who have unique knowledge about their communities and the factors that influence young people.

-One thought on “Our Community”
+One Reply to “Our Community”